 But it is so good, so tasty and filling, that now I make it whenever I get the chance.

 This spaghetti squash casserole is very easy to make.
 It’s delicate and flavorful.
 It makes a wonderful side dish, but is also substantial and filling enough to serve as a meatless main course.

-Debbie, a reader of this blog, emailed me to say “I made your cheesy spaghetti squash casserole and it was delicious.
-I hate to get Allrecipes on you, but I added chicken, spinach and mushrooms, because I needed something really hearty to take to work.
+And you can use this basic recipe and add all kinds of yummy things to it!
+Debbie, a reader of this blog, recently emailed me.
+She said “I made your cheesy spaghetti squash casserole and it was delicious.
+I hate to get Allrecipes on you!
+But I added chicken, spinach and mushrooms, because I needed something really hearty to take to work.
 The base – your recipe – is excellent.
 I will use it again and again!”